-- Orcas (killer whales) have so little space at Seaworld, it’s like you living in a bathtub for life.
+At Seaworld, orcas (killer whales) have so little space, it’s like living in a bathtub for life.
 The water is so shallow, that many have sunburn.
-Some are masturbated by humans, to release semen for breeding (one in Europe beached itself, some believing it was a suicide attempt).
+Some are masturbated to release semen for breeding (one in Europe beached itself, some believing it was a suicide attempt).

-- You can report concerns of zoos or circuses here or abroad at Born Free (visitors) or Freedom for Animals (staff whistleblowers).
+- Report concerns here or abroad at Born Free (visitors) or Freedom for Animals (whistleblowers).
 Both these sites have heaps of info on why zoos are not the best way to conserve endangered species.

 - Responsible Travel has tips on avoiding products that harm endangered species, and how to be an animal-friendly traveller, including avoiding ‘tiger temples’ and ‘elephant sanctuaries’ that are often gloried zoos.

-- Read tips for wildlife-friendly travel and tips for vegan travellers abroad.
+- Read tips for wildlife-friendly travel and vegan travellers.

 - Read Elephant Journey, the true story of three elephants who made the journey from captivity to a new life at an elephant sanctuary.